poolts/poolts.github.io/_projects/01_vbt.md

 ## 👨 My role

+- Lead Software Engineer
   - Lead the technical development of the project.
   - Defined the software architecture and tech stack for the project.
   - Provided hiring input, mentorship, code reviews, knowledge sharing and nurtured team members' growth.
   - Managed the day-to-day processes for the project (sprints, backlog refinement).
   - Collaborated with clients and non-technical stakeholders to define project scope, prioritisation, processes and the roadmap.
   - Liased with clients regarding feedback, demos and future iterations.

 <!---
 ## 🛠 Technical Deep Dive